 It is essential to experiment to find what is best for our unique selves.

 While there is a wealth of dietary information available, remember that individual needs and responses to food can vary widely.
 What works for one person may not work for another.
-By taking a thoughtful and experimental approach to your diet and considering the questions you've listed, you can make choices that align with your personal health and well-being goals.
+By taking a thoughtful and experimental approach to your diet and considering the questions listed, you can make choices that align with your personal health and well-being goals.

 Take notes in your food journal, and work through the pure food course to gain a clearer understanding of your overall food choices and their impact on your health and well-being